leo-santanna/TruckManagementWebAppNetCore/README.md

 A project using .NET Core, EF Core and Unit Tests developed to manage truck fleet data with basic validation based on previously provided documentation.

+## Prerequisites

+*	Local SQL Server Instance
+*	Visual Studio (project was developed using version 2019) - only needed if you want to see the unit tests in greater detail

 ## Running the tests

 From the terminal, in the project root, simply run: